Blood Star

-Blood Star is a 2024 American horror thriller film directed by Lawrence Jacomelli in his feature directorial debut, from a screenplay he co-wrote with Victoria Taylor and George Kelly, based on the short story Don’t Look Back.
+Blood Star is a 2024 horror thriller film directed by Lawrence Jacomelli in his feature directorial debut, from a screenplay he co-wrote with Victoria Taylor and George Kelly, based on the short story Don’t Look Back.
 Produced by Jacomelli, Taylor and Zaina Taibi, the film stars John Schwab, Britni Camacho, Sydney Brumfield, Travis Lincoln Cox, Felix Merback, Brandon Brown and Wyomi Reed.
-Shot in and around Palmdale, California, Blood Star follows a woman’s fight for survival against a psychopathic small-town sheriff who exploits his badge to feed his violent impulses.
+Blood Star follows a woman's fight for survival against a psychopathic small-town sheriff who exploits his badge to feed his violent impulses.

 The film premiered at the Neuchâtel International Fantastic Film Festival in Switzerland on July 9, 2024, and had its US premiere at the Cinequest Film & Creativity Festival in February 2025.
 It was released in the United Kingdom on October 7, 2024, by Plaion, and was produced by Beast Productions, Fastback Films, and Beast Los Angeles.
 The film has also been selected for screening at various film festivals across Europe which include Grimmfest, Splat, Terror Molins, Fantasy Filmfest and the Paris International Fantastic Film Festival.

 Plot

-At night a girl stumbles down a desert road, pursued by a car.
+At night, a girl stumbles down a desert road, pursued by a car.
 A man gives her a gun and one bullet.
 She loads the gun and aims it at the approaching vehicle, but the car smashes into her.
-A new day, Bobbi Torres drives her 1977 Ford Mustang down a desert highway when her sister Anna calls, urging her to leave her abusive boyfriend, Rhett.
+A new day, Roberta "Bobbi" Torres drives her 1977 Ford Mustang down a desert highway when her sister Anna calls, urging her to leave her abusive boyfriend, Rhett.
 At a remote gas station, she encounters a sheriff who offers her a soda, which she declines.
 Anna calls again, comparing Rhett to their father, triggering Bobbi's anger.
 She speeds along the highway and is pulled over by the same sheriff, who accuses her of damaging his light-bar.
 He demands $300 and takes her phone.
 Returning to the gas station, Bobbi finds the ATM broken and her card declined.
-The attendant buys her a beer and warns her about the sheriff, advising her to leave the county.
+The attendant buys her a beer and warns her about the Sheriff, advising her to leave the county.

 The sheriff ambushes Bobbi, shoots her car's lights and tire.
 He harasses her, takes her license, and demands payment.
 Bobbi escapes on foot after he forces her car off the road.
-At a diner, Bobbi steals change to call Rhett, who accuses her of having an affair with the sheriff and hangs up.
-She meets a waitress, Amy, but her relief is short-lived as the sheriff arrives, trapping her inside.
-She calls 911 and later her sister, but the sheriff returns her belongings, confusing her.
+At a diner, Bobbi steals change to call Rhett, who accuses her of having an affair with the Sheriff and hangs up.
+She meets a waitress, Amy, but her relief is short-lived as the Sheriff arrives, trapping her inside.
+She calls 911 and later her sister, but the Sheriff returns her belongings, confusing her.
 Amy, fired for the money Bobbi stole, is offered a ride.
-Suddenly, a gunshot hits Amy, and Bobbi sees the sheriff's car approaching.
+Suddenly, a gunshot hits Amy, and Bobbi sees the Sheriff's car approaching.